 Note: High impact and repetitive games of fetch can put too much strain on your puppy’s soft and growing bones.
 Any retrieval sessions should be short, and you shouldn’t encourage your dog to leap for the ball.
 Rolling it on the ground is a better choice.
 Avoid ball throwers when playing with puppies.

 The Mammoth Cloth Squeaky Rope is a versatile toy that’s both a rope and squeaky toy.
-It’s perfect for playing tug, throwing, and providing relief during the puppy teething phase.
+It’s perfect for playing tug, throwing, and providing relief during the teething phase.

-Unlike cheaper toys, the cotton rope is thick and tightly woven.
+Unlike cheaper dog toys, the cotton rope is thick and tightly woven.
 It won’t fall apart after a few tug sessions or a gentle chew.
-The rope is also a generous length, so your hands are less likely to get nipped if your puppy gets over-eager during a game of tug.
+The rope is also a generous length, so your hands are less likely to get nipped if your dog gets over-eager during a game of tug.

 The rubber squeak adds another dimension to the toy and makes it more interesting to play with.
 Unfortunately, it’s not made from the toughest material, so you should always supervise your dog when they’re playing with this toy.